wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

 ## Preparation

-This section will use the datasets previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session.
+This section will use the "surface-based-observations/synop" dataset previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session.

 Login to you student VM using your SSH client (PuTTY or other).